home-assistant/developers.home-assistant/docs/core/entity.md

 from collections.abc import Callable from dataclasses import dataclass

-from example import ExampleException, ExampleDevice
+from example import ExampleDevice, ExampleException

 from homeassistant.components.sensor import (
     SensorDeviceClass,